Lebanon needs $12-15 bn to kickstart recovery: central bank

 The central bank can afford to finance partial subsidies on a few remaining key imports for "around six to nine months," if no additional measures are taken to combat the depreciation of the Lebanese pound, Salameh said.

-Officially pegged at 1,507 to the greenback since 1997, the Lebanese pound sold for nearly 30,000 to the dollar on the black market earlier this month in a record low.
+Officially pegged at 1,507 to the greenback since 1997, the Lebanese pound sold for nearly 30,000 to the dollar on the black market earlier this month, a record low.

 The official fixed rate is "no longer realistic", Salameh said, while explaining that a unified exchange rate would be unlikely in the absence of an IMF agreement and political stability.